 - Inductive Sin/Cos high-speed rotary position sensor IPS2550

-Considering the various 48V auxiliary application, the limited number of 48V semiconductor components, the technical challenges coming from the introduction of the 48V board net Renesas is currently developing a new gate driver product family designed for 48V.
-The products of this new product family will integrate as much functions as required for motor control systems and will have derivates with and without galvanic isolation.
+Considering the various 48V auxiliary applications, the limited number of 48V semiconductor components and the technical challenges coming from the introduction of the 48V board net, Renesas is currently developing a new gate driver product family designed for 48V.
+The products of this new product family will integrate as many functions as required for motor control systems and will have derivates with and without galvanic isolation.

-The innovative and cost-effective isolation concept will help to comply with the VDA320, ISO21780 and IS016750.
+The innovative and cost-effective isolation concept will help to comply with the VDA 320, ISO 21780 and IS0 16750.
 The high level of integration ensures a simple and easy implementation in motor control systems and will save BOM cost and PCB space and provides for example the possibility of ECU integration into the motor housing.
-The Large-scale integration of monitoring, protection, and diagnosis functions into the GDU improves the functional safety level.
-The modular implementation of features accelerates the time to market and provides optimized and tailored solution for different applications.
-Renesas is planning to update the proof-of-concept solution with one of the 48V Gate-Driver Unit products and to offer it as a reference design for 48V auxiliary applications incl.
-Demo-SW, which should be easy to use and support our customers in shortening development times of new ECU designs.
+The large-scale integration of monitoring, protection and diagnosis functions into the GDU improves the functional safety level.
+The modular implementation of features accelerates the time to market and provides an optimized and tailored solution for different applications.
+Renesas is planning to update the proof-of-concept solution with one of the 48V gate-driver unit products and to offer it as a reference design for 48V auxiliary applications, incl. demo software, which should be easy to use and support our customers in shortening development times of new ECU designs.